aaaaaaaaaaaaaaaaaxaaaaaa/haskell-vscode-ide/README.md

 ### Installed
 * GHCup v0.1.5
+  * Allows for easily installing different versions of the haskell compiler
 * GHC 8.6.5 ("base-4.12")
 * Stack 2.3.1
   * Resolver set to [lts-14.27](https://www.stackage.org/lts-14.27)
   * system-ghc set to true - Stack won't try to install isolated GHC instances.
 * Cabal 3.2.0.0
+* Haskell IDE Engine 1.4
 * gen-hie
+  * Generate a hie.yaml file from a .cabal project file (optional)
 * code-server
+  * Server/browser based Visual Studio Code

 ## How to use
 This image can be used in two ways: as a .devcontainer or as a stand alone docker image